Six Yosemite visitors have been infected; two have died

 In the United States, the carriers of hantavirus are deer mice, cotton rats, rice rats and white-footed mice.

-The virus can be present in the rodents’ urine, droppings and saliva, and is spread to people when they breathe in air contaminated with the virus, the CDC says.
+The virus can be present in the rodents’ urine, droppings and saliva, and it is spread to people when they breathe in air contaminated with the virus, the CDC says.

 Don Neubacher, Yosemite’s superintendent, said that people typically don’t fall ill with hantavirus until between one and six weeks after they are exposed.